gc3pie/gc3pie/README.rst

 GC3Pie is a python package for executing computational workflows consisting of tasks with complex inter-dependencies.
-GC3Pie accomplishes this by defining a run-time task list in which a task can only be executed once all upstream task dependencies have been successfullly completed.
+GC3Pie accomplishes this by defining a run-time task list in which a task can only be executed once all upstream task dependencies have been successfully completed.
 In contrast to other workflow managers, GC3Pie accplications are written in python and not a markup language.
 The advantage is that this makes it trivial to write highly complex workflows.
-GC3Pies roots are in shared-nothing achitectures (server-less for example) and can be configured to use backends such as batch clusters or clouds.
+GC3Pies roots are in shared-nothing architectures (server-less for example) and can be configured to use backends such as batch clusters or clouds.

 GC3Pie is a suite of Python classes (and command-line tools built